I tried the signature roast at 4 coffee chains, and there’s only one I would never order again

 - Erin Ajello for Insider

-- I tasted a hot, black coffee from four major coffee chains: Tim Hortons, Gloria Jean’s, Dunkin’, and Starbucks.
+- I tasted hot black coffee from four major coffee chains: Tim Hortons, Gloria Jean’s, Dunkin’, and Starbucks.

-- The signature roast at Dunkin’ tasted watery to me and it didn’t have much flavor, but I think that might appeal to those who don’t like bitter brews.
+- The signature roast at Dunkin’ tasted watery and didn’t have much flavor, but I think that might appeal to those who don’t like bitter brews.

-- Tim Hortons’ coffee tasted dry to me, and I think it’d be better with milk.
+- Tim Hortons’ coffee tasted dry, and I think it’d be better with milk.

 - Starbucks’ signature roast was far too bitter for my liking, and I would never order it again.

-- Gloria Jean’s coffee was strong and smooth, and it was my favorite.
+- Gloria Jean’s coffee was strong and smooth – it was my favorite.

 - Visit Insider’s homepage for more stories.

-I basically only drink my coffee black, so it’s important that I like a chain’s signature roast enough to not need milk or sugar.
+I basically drink only black coffee, so it’s important that I like a chain’s signature roast enough to not need milk or sugar.

 But since I don’t really use sweeteners and syrups, I know very well that not every coffee is created equally.

-Each cup of coffee cost around $2, so I chose not to factor price into my ranking.
+Each cup of coffee cost about $2, so I didn’t factor price into my ranking.
 Here’s how the signature roasts stacked up.

 The easiest coffee to drink was from Dunkin’.